 "Alright Angelique, if you say so."
 Edmund McRune said with a sigh as he and his daughter finished their lunch.

 "Now, let's discuss your plans for when we return home."
 He said as the two of them stood and went out into the passageway.

 Angie blinked in surprise.
 Her father had avoided bringing up future plans for nearly a week, what had changed?
 "Well, I thought I would start sending out my audition recordings to different music groups and begin working to join the stellars."
 It wasn't an easy goal, but Angie was positive with her training and skills she'd be able to make it within a decade.
 Then she could work on starting her nonprofit music school.

 "I can pull a few strings and-" her father began saying but was cut off by a rather angry look from Angie.

-"Father please, I want to do this on my own.
+"Dad please, I want to do this on my own.
 I want to prove to everyone that I was able to become a stellar without your influence."
-She'd already had enough grief in school because she was the daughter of the present of FSP, she didn't need that much hatred directed at her while she worked on her career.
+She'd already had enough grief in school because she was the daughter of the president of FSP, she didn't need that much hatred directed at her while she worked on her career.